hwayne/learntla-v2/docs/beginner/pluscal.rst

 macro
 ......

 Macros are simple rewrite rules, designed to help clean up repetitive bits of logic.
-They must be placed above the ``begin`` and may not contain labels.
+They must be placed above the ``begin`` block of the algorithm. **Macros may not contain labels.**

 ::